A Minimal Interpretation of the Galactic Cosmic-Ray Proton and Helium Spectra from GeV to PeV Energies: Introduction

 \section{Introduction}

-Until recently, Galactic cosmic-rays (CRs) were generally considered to constitute a single population characterised by a featureless power-law spectrum extending up to the so-called {\em knee} at energies of a few PeV.
-The conceptual framework, commonly referred to as the SNR CR paradigm \citep{GinzburgSyrovatskii1964,Berezinskii1990, BlandfordEichler1987,Blasi2013Review}, attributes the bulk of the Galactic CR flux to particles accelerated in supernova remnants (SNR) via the so-called process of diffusive shock acceleration (DSA; see \citealt{MalkovDrury2001} for a review).
+Galactic cosmic rays (CRs) were long viewed as a uniform population characterized by a featureless power-law spectrum ending at energies of a few PeV.
+The concept of the origin of Galactic CRs evolved from the initial SN hypothesis of \cite{BaadeZwicky1934} to the modern SNR paradigm \citep[e.g.,][] {GinzburgSyrovatskii1964}, which attributes the bulk of the Galactic CR flux to particles accelerated in supernova remnants (SNRs) via the so-called process of diffusive shock acceleration (DSA; see \citealt{MalkovDrury2001} for a review).

 In its simplest test-particle formulation, DSA at strong shocks predicts a power-law source spectrum with index $\Gamma = 2$.

-More realistic, time-dependent treatments that include shock obliquity and deceleration, evolving magnetic turbulence, and energy-dependent particle escape predict steeper source spectra, $\Gamma \simeq 2.3$$-2.4$.
-Subsequent energy-dependent propagation of CRs in Galactic magnetic fields further steepens the CR energy distribution, resulting in an observed spectrum close to $E^{-2.7}$ \citep{Strong2007Review,Grenier2015Review,Gabici2019Review}.
+More realistic, time-dependent treatments, including for shock obliquity deceleration, evolving magnetic turbulence, and energy-dependent particle escape, predict steeper source spectra, $\Gamma \simeq 2.3$--2.4.
+Subsequent energy-dependent propagation of CRs in Galactic magnetic fields further steepens the CR energy distribution, resulting in an observed spectrum close to $E^{-2.7}$ \citep[e.g.,][]{Strong2007Review,Grenier2015Review,Gabici2019Review}.

-Within this framework, the spectral feature known as {\em knee}, first identified in the late 1950s \citep{Kulikov1959} and widely interpreted as marking the termination of the Galactic CR component at the maximum energy achievable in young supernova.
+Within this framework, the spectral feature known as `knee', first identified in the late 1950s \citep{Kulikov1959}, is widely interpreted as marking the termination of the Galactic CR component at the maximum energy achievable in young SNRs.
 However, conservative theoretical treatments show that, under standard conditions, proton energies are unlikely to exceed $100~\mathrm{TeV}$ \citep{LagageCesarsky1983a}.
-This tension has motivated extensions of the standard DSA concept by proposals such as magnetic-field amplification driven by nonlinear CR-induced instabilities \citep{Bell2004}, or by rigidity-dependent interpretations in which the {\em knee} reflects the cutoff of heavier nuclei, whereas protons terminate at lower energies \citep{Horandel2003}.
+This tension has motivated extensions of the standard DSA concept by proposals such as magnetic-field amplification driven by nonlinear CR-induced instabilities \citep{Bell2004}, or by rigidity-dependent interpretations in which the `knee' reflects the cutoff of heavy nuclei, whereas protons terminate at lower energies \citep{Horandel2003}.